$n$-abelian and $n$-exact categories: Frobenius -exact categories

 where $I(A)$ is an $\X$-injective object.
 By \th\ref{props-of-n-pushout-diagrams} this gives rise to an $\X$-admissible exact sequence

 Consider a $(n+2)$-angle $X\in\S(\sM)$

-such that each of the involved triangles is a standard triangle in $(\sE,\S(\X))$.
-By gluing the associated $\X$-admissible exact sequences associated to each of these triangle we obtain a $\Y$-admissible $n$-exact sequence
+such that each of the involved triangles is a standard triangle in $(\sE,\S(\X))$ with $\overline{\alpha^{n+1}}$ the composition along the lower edge of the diagram.
+By gluing the associated $\X$-admissible exact sequences associated to each of these triangles we obtain a $\Y$-admissible $n$-exact sequence

 \th\ref{n-exact-sequence-induce-n+2-angle} implies that this $n$-exact sequence induces a standard $(n+2)$-angle $X'\in\S(\Y)$

 Finally, a straightforward verification shows that one can take $X^{n+1}\to\Sigma_{\sM}X^0$ in $X'$ equal to $\overline{\alpha^{n+1}}$ showing that $X=X'$ and the result follows.
 For example, for $n=2$ the last claim follows from \th\ref{n-exact-sequence-induce-n+2-angle} and the existence of a commutative diagram